 Direct Access Paediatric Audiological Assessment

-A direct access, protocol driven, specialist audiologist led service is provided to primary care providers were there is concern regarding a child’s hearing sensitivity.
+A direct access, specialist audiologist led service is provided to primary care providers were there is concern regarding a child’s hearing sensitivity.

 During dedicated clinics, children are fitted with a range of hearing aid systems, and reviewed as required.
 There is close liaison with local education service teams, social services staff and voluntary sector agencies to provide a high quality service for children with hearing loss.